 Those with PsA reported more severe sleep disturbances.
 Sleep disturbance was especially linked with pain, inflammation, anxiety, and reduced QoL.

-People with PsA and other chronic inflammatory diseases tend to have higher levels of pro-inflammatory cytokines.
-These cytokines can trigger inflammation in the body.
+People with PsA and other chronic inflammatory diseases tend to have

 - Serotonin.
 Sometimes called the "happy chemical," serotonin plays a role in regulating mood.
 Serotonin is usually associated with elevated mood and feelings of well-being.